This extensive guide dives deep into the Audi A4, uncovering the gems and lemons across all generations.

 Audi A4 Generations

 The Audi A4 burst onto the automotive scene in 1996, quickly becoming a standout in the luxury sedan market.
-This successor to the Audi 80 raised the bar with its blend of performance, cutting-edge tech, and sleek design.
+This successor to the Audi 80 raised the bar with its blend of performance, state-of-the-art tech, and elegant design.

-Car enthusiasts and daily drivers alike fell head over heels for the A4’s top-notch build quality, plush comfort, and exhilarating driving experience.
+Car enthusiasts and daily drivers alike fell head over heels for the A4’s top-notch build quality, lavish comfort, and thrilling driving experience.

 Here’s a brief rundown of the different Audi A4 generations: